How to Resin On Canvas

 Resin a Canvas for Beginners - professional looking finish and a glossy sheen that makes colour pop

-We hope you found this how to resin a canvas tutorial informative and helpful.
+We hope you found this canvas tutorial informative and helpful.
 More importantly, we hope it made the process of applying epoxy resin a little less intimidating.
 Like anything, practice makes perfect but these suggestions will give you a good head start:

 • have everything you need ready to go: tools laid out & artwork prepped